kluctl/www-kluctl.io/content/en/docs/reference/templating/predefined-variables.md

 There are multiple variables available which are pre-defined by kluctl.
 These are:

-### cluster
-This is the cluster definition as found in the cluster yaml that belongs to the chosen target cluster.
-See [cluster config]({{< ref "docs/reference/cluster-configs" >}}) for details on what this variable contains.

 ### args
 This is a dictionary of arguments given via command line.
 It contains every argument defined in [deployment args]({{< ref "docs/reference/deployments/deployment-yml#args" >}}).